aaronbloomfield/ccc/uva/syllabus.md

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.

 **Regrades:** You may submit graded homeworks and exams for regrading within one week of when they are returned to you (less time for the final due to the end of the semester).
-Exam regrades are submitted via Gradescope, and homework regrades are submitted via a support request.
+Regrades are submitted via Gradescope (for written assignments) or support requests (for programming assignments).
 As long as people submit responsibly, I will not institute a frivolous regrade policy that existed in some semesters of CS 2150 (if one is instituted, you will be told of this ahead of time).
 This time limit will be strictly enforced.

 **Honor pledge:** The UVA Honor Code is in effect for this course.
 There is one course specific addition: You may not look at any other student's code for ANY reason, period.
 Not to debug, not to help, not to learn.
 You may not let another student look at *your* code for any reason.
 Needless to say, you cannot copy code from online sources unless the assignment specifically allows it (and in those cases, you must cite your source).
 The next paragraph describes this more.